Anggulo

-Anggulo (English: Angle) is an investigative news program hosted by Luchi Cruz-Valdes.
-It airs on Thursdays at 7:30-8:30 p.m.
+Anggulo (English: Angle) is a Philippine television investigative journalism program broadcast by TV5.
+Hosted by Luchi Cruz-Valdes, it aired from September 7, 2011 to August 1, 2012, replacing Dokumentado.
+The program airs on Thursdays at 7:30-8:30 p.m.
 (PST) on AksyonTV and Wednesdays at 11:30pm-12:00 midnight (PST) on TV5.

 Format

 The show focuses on different personalities in politics, showbiz and sports.
 It shows three different sides of the story and their everyday lives.